Lagos govt nabs 24 suspects, seals property over wetland reclamation

 He added that the company responded to the second Stop-Work order on July 5, 2021, by forwarding a survey plan claiming that the survey plan did not indicate that the site is a wetland, explaining that the land was bought from a third party and the title document was still being processed.

-The ministry decried the alarming rate of wetlands loss in the state, calling for an urgent halt to the indiscriminate destruction of natural habitats, induced by unregulated human activities.
+The ministry decried the alarming rate of wetlands loss in the state, calling for an urgent halt of the indiscriminate destruction of natural habitats, induced by unregulated human activities.

 “It had become necessary for all stakeholders to join hands for the protection of wetlands in Lagos State, considering the key roles played by wetlands in sustaining the environment,” the commissioner stated.